-If new to train travel you might be pleasantly surprised that getting around by rail is pretty advanced here and available in every Italy region.
-Trains in Italy will take you within the proximity of just about anywhere you want to go with their high speed, regional or inter-city systems.
+If new to train travel you might be pleasantly surprised when looking closer at the map of Italy regions, and that is - you can catch a bullet train from outreaching places like Piedmont, Lombardy, Veneto and right down to Campania - in the Italian south.
+Fast regional trains as well as slower, inter-city service does reach much further to the northern and southern regions as well.
+Getting around by rail is pretty advanced here and available in every Italy region.
+Trains in Italy will take you within proximity of just about anywhere you want to go with their high speed, regional or inter-city systems.
 When visiting Sicily or Sardinia by boat or plane, you can also enjoy the convenience of train travel while there.

 If travelling in style and fast is your thing, the high speed trains might just become the favourite way to get around here.
 Fares on the faster trains: Frecce and Eurostar Italia are slightly more but well worth the value for the convenience and comfort.
 A fast train can be taken from Piedmont all the way down to Campania and it's bound to be an experience not to forget.
 This information and much more can be see on the Italy Train Map page.

-There are 20 Italy regions, two of them being large islands: Sicily and Sardinia.
+While looking at the map of Italy regions, you'll discover there are 20 in total, two of them being large islands: Sicily and Sardinia.
 Sicily is the largest region as well as the largest island in the Mediterranean sea.
 It's famous for the tallest active volcano in all of Europe, the largest opera house in Italy, beautiful beaches and much more.
 Palermo - the capital offers many historical sites and monuments worth seeing, but if you've got the munchies - it's world famous for it's vast variety of street food.
 Buon appetito!

 The most populated Italy region, according to 2016 stats is Lombardy.
 Milan is its capital and also the economic power of Italy.
 Many fashion brands were born here and it's considered to be one of the 4 most important fashion capitals in the world.